justbanana9999/Arrange-by-file-type-PhotoRec-/README.md

 I don't think this works on Windows.

 Additional instructions are inside the main .sh file.
 Be **extremely** careful when inputting directories when copying.
-If you have additional space I would reccomend copying instead of moving
+If you have additional space I would recommend copying instead of moving